prattmic/F4OS/README.md

     * PX4 autopilot uses the J-Link JTAG tools
 * LM4F120H5QR
     * Stellaris Launchpad uses the J-Link JTAG tools
+* AM335x
+    * The 'burn' target is not defined.
+Instead, the build system generates `out/MLO`, which should be loaded onto the AM335x boot media, where it will be loaded by the chip as the first stage bootloader.

 The 'burn' target of the chip Makefile, found at `arch/$ARCH/chip/$CHIP/Makefile`, may be modified to flash by other means.